General Steamship Company

-General Steamship Company was founded in 1920 in Houston, Texas, United States, as a Private Company, and now goes by Gensteam since 1996.
+General Steamship Company was founded in 1920 in Houston, Texas, United States, as a private company, and has gone by Gensteam since 1996.
 General Steamship Company has a fleet of cargo ships that operate worldwide.
-Gensteam has a Gensteam Operations Desk website that tracks all shipping logistics.
+Its Gensteam Operations Desk website tracks all shipping logistics.
 Gensteam headquarters is now in San Francisco, California.
-General Steamship Company was part owner of American Pacific Steamship Company in New York state and Los Angeles during and post World War II.
-American Pacific Steamship Company was founded in 1942 in New York City, and was previously called Los Angeles Tanker Operators Inc. which operated T2 tanker ships.
-During World War II the General Steamship Company and American Pacific Steamship Company were active with charter shipping with the Maritime Commission and War Shipping Administration.
+General Steamship Company was part owner of American Pacific Steamship Company in New York and California during and after World War II.
+American Pacific Steamship Company was founded in 1942 in New York City and was previously called Los Angeles Tanker Operators Inc., which operated T2 tanker ships.
+During World War II, the General Steamship Company and American Pacific Steamship Company were active with charter shipping with the Maritime Commission and War Shipping Administration.